-Shelter needy provision: A supplemental payment, equal to the maximum Food Stamp allotment for an individual, for MSA participants relocating from an institution into the community if their shelter costs exceed 40 percent of their income.
+Shelter needy provision: A supplemental payment, equal to the maximum Food Stamp allotment for an individual, for participants in the Minnesota Supplemental Aid Program relocating from an institution into the community if their shelter costs exceed 40 percent of their income.
 Recipients of the shelter needy special need must apply for subsidized housing.